 OUTSIDE ARCHITECTURE is an artist-led collaborative group, founded by Tim Renshaw, Bernice Donszelmann and Mary Maclean.
-In 2018 we were joined by Helen Robertson.
+In 2017 we were joined by Helen Robertson and in 2020 by Jo McGonigal.
 The group takes its name from the inaugural exhibition Outside Architecture – a collaborative work produced for the Stephen Lawrence Gallery, London in 2009.

 RECENT PROJECTS: Come and go.
 Halt extreme left.
 The Winchester Gallery (2019), Drift, Thames-Side Studios Gallery, London (2019) Plan Unplan, Stephen Lawrence Gallery, London (2017); Incandescent, Grande Square, Greenwich Royal Naval College (2017); SHED, Naming Rights, London (2016); DESCRIPTOR, Bernice Donszelmann, Five Years, London (2015); One and One and One Part II, K3 Project Space, Zurich (2012); One and One and One Part I, Cafe Gallery Projects, London (2012); Left of Place, Mary Maclean, Five Years, London (2012); House in the Shape of a Stretcher, Tim Renshaw, Five Years, London (2011); Interior Life, Herbert Read Gallery, Canterbury (2010); Architectural Fictions, Bracknell Galleries, Berkshire (2010) and Outside Architecture, Stephen Lawrence Gallery, London (2009).